 Getting down and dirty here is an absolute must!
 So you better don’t be a party pooper since anyone who wants to escape all the fun and tries to stay clean ends up in the ‘Mud Prison’ and gets an extra load of the grey sludge!
 But don’t worry, there are plenty of showers available on the festival grounds to get all the slush off your skin when the fun is over!

 Apart from all the ‘mudness’, Boryeong Mud Festival has something on offer for everybody.
 With parades sponsored by the mascots ‘Muddori’ and ‘Mudsun’, pumping music raves and concerts, cultural activities as well as kid’s entertainment, nobody will have a dull moment at this amazing event.

 Boryeong Mud Festival is approximately a two hour drive from all of the major cities in South Korea.
 The easiest way to get there is by bus from Seoul.

-For the entire duration of the festival, there are direct buses leaving from the Central City Terminal, often referred to as ‘Express Bus Terminal’ in Seoul.
+For the entire duration of the festival, there are direct buses leaving from the Central City Terminal.
+If you ask for directions, it is often referred to as ‘Express Bus Terminal’ in Seoul.
 The bus takes about 2h 30min and drops off passengers right at Daecheon beach, the location of the mud festival.
 Compared to the train or ordinary coaches, this ‘festival bus’ saves time and transfer!